senkaku25/VRgameprototype/README.md

 - when cubes are teleported it adds to a counter so when it hits 3 it'll teleport the lander that the cubes are teleported to
 - the lander goes towards a sqhere I placed into the game. (means that it can go to any component I set it to go towards
 - bridge is now walk acrossable
+- AI implememnted in there: if you walk in its radius, it will follow you. if not it will wander around

 Some stupid bugs :
 - !!!!!
 FIXED -using casting method? !!!!! when spawned from the cone, cubes somehow get stuck there now... fricking had it right before